Thief: The Dark Project: Legacy

 Thief: The Dark Project was followed by two sequels, and a fourth game rebooting the series has also been released.
 Looking Glass Studios developed Thief II: The Metal Age, which received positive reviews when released in March 2000.
 Thief: Deadly Shadows, released for both Windows and the Xbox, was developed by Ion Storm due to the 2000 closure of Looking Glass Studios.
 After a troubled development cycle, the game's May 2004 release met with positive reviews.
 In May 2009, a fourth game, simply titled Thief was revealed to be in development by Eidos-Montréal for Windows, PlayStation 3 and Xbox 360.
 It received mixed reviews upon release.
 After Looking Glass Studios closed its doors, Thief has been supported by community modifications (mods).
 Standalone fan made remake The Dark Mod aims to recreate the "essence" of Thief in a modern game engine.
 Originally released in 2009 as a mod for Doom 3, in October 2013 it was released as an open-source standalone game.
 In December 2013, fan made high definition texture mod Thief Gold HD was released.
 A fan expansion, The Black Parade, was released in 2023 by Feuillade Industries.

+In June 2026, Atari announced Thief: The Dark Project Remastered, a remaster developed by Nightdive Studios using its KEX Engine.
+The remaster is scheduled for release in winter 2026 for Windows, PlayStation 4, PlayStation 5, Xbox Series X and Series S, Nintendo Switch, and Nintendo Switch 2, and includes content from Thief Gold.

+IGN also revealed that, for the first time, the universe would be expanded into a graphic novel, Thief: Pulse of Promise, and that it would be crowdfunded.